 14. Personalized Math Worksheets (with their favorite theme!)

 Math4Fun lets you generate personalized worksheets tailored exactly to your child's interests and grade level.
-It takes about 30 seconds to make one.
+Create a free account first, then use Generate Test to build a practice set that matches what they love.

 15. The "What Comes Next?"
 Game